joel-st/postr-for-nostr/readme.txt

 == Demo ==

-A demo WordPress installation with Wordpress Postr For Nostr is available [here](https://postr-for-nostr.joelstuedle.ch/).
+A demo WordPress installation with Postr For Nostr is available [here](https://postr-for-nostr.joelstuedle.ch/).

 == Installation ==